SalimFares4/Image-Segmentation/README.md

-# New project is created to help as track the progress of our work
+# New project is created to help us track the progress of our work

 ## In the issues section you'll find all the tasks we have so far,
 ### 1. Choose one, assign it to yourself